FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 Normally React components are rendered to the <i>DOM</i>.
 The render method we used renders the components in a format that is suitable for tests without rendering them to the DOM.

 We can use the object [screen](https://testing-library.com/docs/queries/about#screen) to access the rendered component.
-We use the metdhod [getByText](https://testing-library.com/docs/queries/bytext) of the screen to search for an element that has the note content and ensure that it exists:
+We use screen's method [getByText](https://testing-library.com/docs/queries/bytext) to search for an element that has the note content and ensure that it exists:

 ```js